TRAPEZ.Public: Information

 Can I continue to work after retirement age?

 Yes, you can continue to work after the statutory retirement age.
-If you want to take your pension, you must apply for it and terminate your employment relationship.
-However, you are then allowed to earn additional income to your pension.
+If you want to start receiving your pension, you must apply for it and end your employment relationship.
+However, you are allowed to earn additional income alongside your pension.
 You can also postpone retirement, i.e. continue to work.
 Your (postponed) pension will then be calculated with a special bonus and thus be higher.
-For more information in German, see the website of the Pension Insurance Institution: Gainful employment.

 How does voluntary pension splitting work?

 Parents can apply for voluntary pension splitting until the 10th birthday of their youngest child.
 In this process, partial credits (contributions) from the first seven years of the child's life can be split between the parents.
 The parent who is predominately employed transfers a maximum of half of her or his contributions from gainful employment to the pension account of the other parent who has been predominantly responsible for raising the child.
 The application must be submitted jointly by both parents to the respective pension insurance institution.
-Once splitting has been carried out, it cannot be reversed.
+Once the splitting has been carried out, it cannot be reversed.
 Details and application forms in German can be found online on the website of the Pension Insurance Institution: Pension Splitting.

 What are the requirements for care leave and care leave allowance and how can I apply for them?